marcusoftnet/marcusoftnet.github.io/_posts/2008-04-10-wcf-configuration-or-do-it-yourself.md

 When I tried my first services I was "tricked" into choosing one of the pre-manufactured project templates that Microsoft ships with Visual Studio 2008.
 This was bad decision.
 The number of configuration properties and stuff generated for me was so great that I didn't understand the true important stuff that I needed to know.

-However, this Tuesday we had a interesting visitor at [Avega](http://www.avega.se/) - [Christan Weyer](http://blogs.thinktecture.com/cweyer/).
+However, this Tuesday we had a interesting visitor at [Avega](http://www.avega.se/) - [Christian Weyer](http://blogs.thinktecture.com/cweyer/).
 He gave an introduction on WCF.
 From that lecture I got so much more than from what the templates showed me.

 So this is what you really need to configure on your service: